 Learning to Apply Expertise

 Fellows also benefit from a variety of exclusive opportunities and programming designed specifically for their benefit.
 The Program brings in speakers, and provides mentorship and professional development opportunities.
+Additionally, other groups within the broader YPFP community will turn to the Fellows for expertise and advice when designing programming in relevant fields.
 The fellowship class is also a community, with regular happy hours and other socials.
 Graduating fellows join a growing alumni community and go on to leverage their portfolio of published work and fellowship experiences in their careers.

 Candidates undergo a rigorous application process before acceptance into the Fellowship program, including a writing test and an in-person interview.
 Each fall, a set number of fellowships on predetermined topics become available to applicants.
 Fellow selection is based primarily on writing ability and demonstrated knowledge of and experience with the subject of the given Fellowship.
 Most fellows have a graduate degree and/or strong experience in their field.
 The hands-on curriculum development and publications make this fellowship perfect for academics and practitioners alike.

 Fellowship applications open in the fall and the hiring runs through December.
 Selected fellows start on February 1st and their fellowship terms last through November.
 Be sure to check the Staff Openings page for new fellowship opportunities and application instructions.